-ASICS professional runner and six-time All-American Rachel Johnson has joined the Liberty staff as an assistant track & field/cross country coach.
-She will primarily work with the Lady Flames' distance runners.
+ASICS professional runner and six-time All-American Rachel Johnson joined the Liberty staff as an assistant track & field/cross country coach during the summer of 2019.
+She primarily works with the Lady Flames' distance runners.

 Johnson comes to Lynchburg from Flagstaff, Ariz., where she is coached by Olympian Ryan Hall.
 Johnson has also coached a number of high school athletes through her Run World Coaching program.